Sanne/perf-testing/lazyStaticInitialization/README.md

 example: [CachedEagerInstantiation.java](src/main/java/org/johara/provider/CachedEagerInstantiation.java)

-The following example publishes a cached instance of `ExpensiveObject` safely (although no guarantee can be made about thread safe access of `expensiveObject` fields), however `ExpensiveObject` is instantiated eagerly when your class is loaded;
+The following example caches instance of `ExpensiveObject` safely (although no guarantee can be made about thread safe access of `expensiveObject` fields), however `ExpensiveObject` is instantiated eagerly when your class is loaded.
+This can slow start up time of your application, or add to memory usage especially if there are a lot of or large objects being cached.
 ```java
     private final ExpensiveObject expensiveObject = ExpensiveObjectFactory.getExpensiveObject();